 So we decided on a £20,000 borehole.
 A 90 year old diviner chap came along and said where to dig it.
 We also had one done at the farm.
 But then our diviner chap disappeared, despite being contracted to complete the job (he'd be over 100 now, if he's still around).
-We got in another firm of contractors to finish the borehole at the farm but have not yet got around to connectnig the castle to its borehole.
+We got in another firm of contractors to finish the borehole at the farm but have not yet got around to connecting the castle to its borehole.
 This is because in November 2011, still convinced we must have leaks somewhere, I had all our own water pipes disconnected, and lay new pipes from scratch, from the meter to the various points of the castle.

 So dramatic was the drop, the water company wondered if we might be cheating somehow.
 This just goes to show how a few leaks can cost you a fortune when you are on a meter.
 We could have done this work 8 or 9 years earlier and saved probably around £112,000 over the 9 years in water bills.
 Since our bill is now so low, we are in less of a rush to get the borehole connected - assuming it will still work!

 Our longterm plans include converting the top two floors of the castle into en-suites and apartments.
 Planning was long ago granted for the conversion of State Rooms One and Two into two en-suites in each stateroom, and conversion of the remaining half dozen or so large rooms into en-suites.
 We also had vague plans for a new set of cellar kitchens to service the Conservatory which would also require more power than we felt the existing system could support.